 After your hearing test, your hearing care professional will go over your audiogram and make recommendations.
 Depending on the results, he or she may refer you back to your primary care physician or an ear, nose, and throat (ENT) specialist for further treatment.
 If test results are inconclusive, you’ll be asked to return for reevaluation in a few months.

 If no further evaluation is needed, your hearing care professional will recommend treatment, which can include hearing aids or other hearing assistive devices but can also include something as simple as having a wax buildup removed by an ear, nose, throat doctor or your primary care physician.

 Each clinic will have its preferred hearing test, or audiometry.
 Depending on your hearing care professional’s advice, you may take one or more of the following tests:

 During a speech audiometry you’ll be asked to repeat words or sentences that you listen to at different volumes.
 The goal is to determine the softest speech sounds you can hear and understand.

 Pure tone audiometry measures your ability to hear soft sounds at different frequencies.
-For this check, you’ll wear headphones while you listen to sounds of different pitch and volume.
+For this test, you’ll wear headphones while you listen to sounds of different pitch and volume.
 Listen carefully listen to each sound and report every sound you hear even if you can barely hear it.